PROFESSIONAL LINKING PROGRAM

 One recommendation must come from a school administrator supporting your PLP application.
 The other recommendations must come from educators who have observed you interacting with children/adolescents in an educational setting (public and/or independent school).

-- we reserve the right to contact recommendation writers to verify the information they provide; and recommendations must be professional in nature.
+- We reserve the right to contact recommenders to verify the information they provide; and recommendations must be professional in nature.

 If the individual you ask is willing to write a letter, ask them for an email address you can submit to the application system and explain how the system will send them an email request to complete the form.
 Inform them of the due date for their recommendation.